Ifeoludev/MealMind/README.md

 **Prompt construction is programmatic, not freeform**

 The AI never receives raw user input directly.
-The prompt is assembled server-side from the user's stored preferences — dietary restrictions, allergies, cuisine preferences, servings per meal — combined with per-request parameters like budget, date range, and meal slots.
+The prompt is assembled server-side from the user's stored preferences, dietary restrictions, allergies, cuisine preferences, servings per meal, combined with per-request parameters like budget, date range, and meal slots.
 Rules are numbered and explicit: things like "never include an allergen even as a minor ingredient" and "combine duplicate grocery items and sum their quantities across all recipes."
 Vague high-level instructions produced inconsistent output during development; specific, enumerated rules did not.

 **Atomic database writes**

-The full plan — `MealPlan`, `MealSlots`, `Recipes`, `GroceryList`, and `GroceryItems` — is written inside a single Prisma transaction.
+The full plan — `MealPlan`, `MealSlots`, `Recipes`, `GroceryList`, and `GroceryItems`, is written inside a single Prisma transaction.
 If any insert fails, nothing is committed.
 This prevents partial plans and orphaned records from ever reaching the database.

 **Google and email accounts are linked, not duplicated**